-For the following scenarios (Fig. 11), we present only the intent of the person who is performing the following.
-For the other scenarios (Figs. 12 and 13), we show the intent of both people involved in the activities: the robot is able to detect that the two have similar intentions, related to either meeting or passing by.
+For the following scenarios (Figure 11), we only present the intent of the person who is performing the following.
+For the other scenarios (Figure 12 and Figure 13), we show the intent of both people involved in the activities: the robot is able to detect that both have similar intentions, either related to meeting or passing by.

-In the complex scenarios, the two subjects performed the following sequence of activities (agent 0 is tracked in red, agent 1 in blue):
+In the complex scenarios, the two subjects performed the following sequence of activities (agent 0 is tracked in red, agent 1 is tracked in blue):